 This site focuses on harmony, which is traditionally the main focus of music theory.
 There are many crucial musical elements other than harmony, however, and music theory doesn’t help us that much with them.
 Rhythm is one obvious one, and this site deals with rhythm only sporadically.
-In general, if you like a rhythm, you can simply listen and imitate it or mutate it.
-Music theory doesn’t have the vast taxonomy for rhythm that it has for pitch, and it arguably doesn’t require it.
+Music theory doesn’t have the vast taxonomy for rhythm that it has for pitch.
 That doesn’t mean rhythm is unworthy of consideration or study, however.

 Timbre, which is the sound color of a particular instrument or voice, is also mostly outside the scope of this site, even though it’s a crucial musical element.
 Let’s say you know you know the melody you want to use for an instrumental break in your song.
 Will your band play it on a violin?
 A flute?
 If you play it on a keyboard, what sound will you use?
 If you play it on electric guitar, what pedals will you use, and how will you adjust the settings on your amplifier?
 The wrong instrument or tone might make your beautiful melody sound ridiculous.